Amnesia

 Diagnosis

 A comprehensive evaluation is needed to diagnose amnesia.
-It can rule out other possible causes of memory loss such as Alzheimer's disease, other forms of dementia, depression or a brain tumor.
+This evaluation can rule out other possible causes of memory loss such as Alzheimer's disease, other forms of dementia, depression or a brain tumor.

 Medical history

 The evaluation starts with a detailed medical history.
-Because the person with memory loss may not be able to provide thorough information, a family member, friend or another caregiver usually provides information.
+Because the person with memory loss may not be able to provide thorough information, a family member, friend or another caregiver often may be needed to provide that information.

-Your health care provider may ask you several questions to help understand the memory loss.
+Your healthcare professional may ask questions to help understand the memory loss.
 Issues that might be addressed include:

 - The type of memory loss and whether it's recent or long term.

-- When the memory problems started and how they progressed.
+- When the memory loss started and whether it's gotten worse over time.

-- Factors that triggered memory problems, such as a head injury, stroke or surgery.
+- Factors that may have triggered memory loss, such as a head injury, stroke or surgery.

 - Family history, especially of neurological disease.